Trotsky: A Biography: Academic reviews

 Historian Paul Le Blanc regarded his work as a “second assassination” and highlighted a number of issues with the contents of his work.
 This included several inaccuracies, omissions, a negative characterization of Trotsky’s personality and the limited engagement with his Marxist theories.
 Le Blanc also drew attention to his political associations with the Hoover Institution which has a “conservative orientation” and decried the “central point of this biography, repeated over and over again, was that Trotsky’s orientation does not represent any meaningful alternative to Stalinism”.
-Le Banc argued that this proposition contradicted the actual evidence.
+Le Blanc argued that this proposition contradicted the actual evidence.
 He also referenced the views of contemporary Trotskyists and non-Trotskyists from the period such as Winston Churchill who emphasised the clear differences between Stalin and Trotsky.

-In the London Review of Books, historian Sheila Fitzpatrick wrote a comparative review of Service’s biography alongside a written publication by Betrand Patenaude on the last years of Trotsky’s life in exile.
+In the London Review of Books, historian Sheila Fitzpatrick wrote a comparative review of Service’s biography alongside a publication by Patenaude on the last years of Trotsky’s life in exile.
 Fitzpatrick noted that Service subscribed to the same view as Dmitri Volkogonov that Lenin, Stalin and Trotsky were “historically almost indistinguishable from each other” without providing any new additional sources to his work.
 However, Fitzpatrick questioned Service’s premise of historical inevitability in that the Soviet Union would have experienced the same “totalitarian despotism under Trotskyist rule”.
 Fitzpatrick also found it implausible that Trotsky like Stalin would have launched an anti-semitic campaign after World War II or initiated the Great Purge.
 Rather, Fitzpatrick suggested Trotsky would presumably have provided good leadership during the Second World War but may have struggled to maintain party cohesion as seen during the succession struggle after 1924.